yuehaoshi/yuehaoshi/README.md

 ### Hi, welcome to my Git, nice to meet you!

-My name is Yuehao Shi, I am currently working in the University of Illinois at Urbana-Champaign as a teaching and research assistant, and am dreaming to be a programmer in the future. ✨
+My name is Yuehao Shi, I am currently working in the University of Illinois at Urbana-Champaign, IL, USA, as a teaching and research assistant, and am dreaming to be a programmer in the future. ✨

 Here is my personal website with a selected lists of my work as a programmer: https://yuehaoshi.github.io/myweb/ 🌱